oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

 ## Task 1: Create a Pull Request to Upload Your Content to the Main Repository

-After you complete QA and make any other needed updates to your files, you are ready to merge your files and folders to the Oracle LiveLabs Partner Solutions production repositories.
+After you complete Self QA and make any other needed updates to your files, you are ready to merge your files and folders to the Oracle LiveLabs Partner Solutions production repositories.

 The **Pull Request** is a request that you send to the repository owners and code owners of the **oracle-livelabs/partner-solutions** to approve and host your content on the production **(upstream/main)** repository.

 > **Note:**
 * *For the community members to contribute content and create a pull request to  oracle-livelabs/partner-solutions repo, you need to fill out the Oracle Contributor Agreement (OCA) document which will be sent to you after your first pull request is created (if you haven’t done that yet).
 If you are member of the Oracle Organization you don't have to do that.*
-* *Before executing a PR, make sure your personal GitHub repo on the web is not behind (See Lab 3 **Maintain GitHub environment** and **GitHub FAQ** on the left menu for the steps to resolve merge conflicts).
+* *Before executing a PR, make sure your personal GitHub repo on the web is not behind (See **Lab 3 Task 2** to sync your repo to ensure you have the latest content from production and **GitHub FAQ** on the left menu for the steps to resolve merge conflicts).
 Failure to do so will result in conflicts.*
 * *You cannot issue a pull request without syncing first.
 PRs will not be approved without your Workshop ID.*
 * The council can approve your request, ask for more information if required, or reject your request if your content does not meet the standards for Oracle LiveLabs.